forestgrape/coronavirus/monitoring.md

 ### Numbers and Comments
 [in work and to be checked]
-* The **numbers can vary greatly** across regions and hospitals capacities, population structure and how the infection are distributed across the population.
+* The **numbers vary** across regions and hospitals capacities, population structure and how the infections are distributed across the population.
 * The **[fatality rate](./covid19.md#fatality-rate) depends on many factors and varies considerably** for different regions and population groups.
 Extends the [strategy section](#strategy).
-* The case counts are the **actual** infected and not only the positive tested.
+* The case counts are the **actual infected** and not only the positive tested.
 * The case counts/incidence can be higher for young people without directly affecting the death counts/hospital beds, so the case counts/incidences are averages for the population groups with the **possibility for severe Covid**.
 [in work]
 * the numbers should be **lower during cold seasons**, since aerosol transmission is very hard to control.
 Some immune protection can be built up in warm seasons but not in cold season.